-Budgeted cost: £9, 500
+Budgeted cost: £12,500

-Activity Evidence that supports this approach Challenge number(s) addressed Trips, Visits and Experiences Linked to our AIP target for Personal Development and character-enhancing experiences, research shows the impact that a reduced opportunity for home learning (educational, trips and visits) has on future outcomes.
+Activity Evidence that supports this approach Challenge number(s) addressed Trips, Visits and Experiences Linked to our AIP target (23-24) for Personal Development and characterenhancing experiences, research shows the impact that a reduced opportunity for home learning (educational, trips and visits) has on future outcomes.
 Overall, the average impact of arts participation on other areas of academic learning appears to be positive but moderate, about an additional three months progress.
 Improved outcomes have been identified in English, mathematics and science.
 Benefits have been found in both primary and secondary schools.
 Some arts activities have been linked with improvements in specific outcomes.
 Wider benefits, such as more positive attitudes to learning and increased wellbeing, have also consistently been reported.
-Outdoor Adventure Learning might provide opportunities for disadvantaged . , pupils to participate in activities that they otherwise might not be able to access.
-Through participation in these challenging physical and emotional activities, outdoor adventure learning interventions can support pupils to develop non-cognitive skills such as resilience, self-confidence and motivation. achievement for bright but disadvantaged students?
-EEF - Arts participation EEF - Outdoor Adventure Learning
+Outdoor Adventure Learning might provide opportunities for disadvantaged pupils to participate in activities that they otherwise might not be able to access.
+Through participation in these challenging physical and emotional activities, outdoor adventure learning interventions can support pupils to develop non-cognitive skills such as resilience, self-confidence and motivation.
+Sutton Trust: what promotes better achievement for bright but disadvantaged students?
+EEF - Arts participation 1 EEF - Outdoor Adventure Learning